FAUMobileWeb/Breast-Cancer-Management/README.md

 The application was inspired by the many people who have or are suffering from breast cancer.

 #Inspiration
 Our family members were afected by Breast Cancer.
-We decided to create an App that would help cancer patients input data rather than constantly visit a doctor's office.
-This way making it much easier for the Cancer patient to manage and cope with the disease.
+We decided to create an App that would help cancer patients, to input data rather than constantly visit a doctor's office.
+This way, making it much easier for the Cancer patient to manage and cope with the disease.